actionml/harness/README.md

 # Requirements

 The new Harness server should take identical input (events) and respond to identical queries packaged in JSON as Apache PIO using the Contextual Bandit as an example.
-We use the CB because it can operate in Lambda and Kappa style and already has a well defined input/query objects
+We use the CB because it can operate in Lambda and Kappa style and already has a well defined input/query objects for both PIO and Harness.

-# Architecture

  - akka-http for router and server implementation
  - akka-actors for lightweight engine containers
  - akka-http Java Client for Harness Java SDK
  - scala 2.11
  - Python 3 for CLI and Harness Python SDK
- - MongoDB (switchable with effort)
+ - MongoDB 3.x (switchable with effort)

+# Architecture

 ![Harness Overview](https://docs.google.com/drawings/d/1SjMDyc16BzHmItpAZuOGIGzbMdlWceK8TM9kde1Ty94/pub?w=908&h=753)

 ## Router

 The Harness core is made from a component called a Router, which maintains REST endpoints that can be attached at runtime.
-It is meant as a core piece for microservices to use in presenting a REST interface and also support SSL and signature based OAuth2.
-These features are optional for times Harness needs to be available on the open internet from client application, rather than behind VPNs.
+It is meant as a core piece for microservices to use in presenting a REST interface and also support SSL, signature based authentication, and REST route based authorization.
+These features are optional so Harness can be available on the open unsecured environments like the internet or disabled for operation behind VPNs.

 The Router has an API to create endpoints and attach Akka Actors to them for handling incoming requests.
 This is used to specialize the Router for the work of the microservice.

 ## Administrator

 The Administrator executes all CLI type commands.
 It restores all Engines to their previous state on `harness start` and is in charge of maintaining metadata about the Engines.
-Another example of its function is `harness add -c <engine-json-file>` where is creates and engine from the factory in the json file, initializes is, stores metadata about it, and creates the routes to the Engine endpoints as specified by the Templates contract.
+Another example of its function is `harness add -c <engine-json-file>` where it creates an engine from the factory in the json file, initializes is, stores metadata about it, and creates the routes to the Engine endpoints as specified by the Templates contract.
 All Template specific behavior is deferred to the Engine.

 ## Templates and Engines

-Templates are abstract APIs defined in the com.actionml.core.templates module.
-Each Engine must supply these APIs but what they do when invoked is entirely up to the Engine.
+Templates are abstract APIs defined in the `com.actionml.core.templates` module.
+Each Engine must supply required APIs but what they do when invoked is entirely up to the Engine.
 Templates define an engine type, Engines are instantiated from Templates using parameters found in the engine's json file.
-This File structure is very flexible and can contain any information the Engine needs to run, including compute platform information that is not generic to Harness.
+This file structure is very flexible and can contain any information the Engine needs to run, including compute platform information that is not generic to Harness.

 # Kappa Learning

 The Kappa style learning algorithm takes in unbounded streams of data and incrementally updates the model without the need for a background batch operation.
 See the discussion of how this works in Harness Templates in [Kappa Learning](kappa-learning.md)

+# Lambda Learning

+Many algorithms learn by processing a large batch of data and modifying some model all at once but periodically.
+The Universal Recommender is an example of a Lambda learner.
+Spark's MLlib also has examples of Lambda style learners.

 # Server REST API

-All REST APIs will have Access Control Lists based on who is allowed to access the endpoint and resourse-id.
+All REST APIs are protected by authorization lists, which specify which routes are accessible to which clients.
 All APIs will respond with an appropriate HTTP code, some (UPDATE/POST requests) will respond with a JSON  body as described.
 All data not defined in the URI will be in JSON request and response body.

 Integral to REST is the notion of a "resource", which can be though of as a collection of items that can be addressed by a resource-id.
 Since all REST resource-ids must be URI encoded following the rules for vanilla
 URI fragments when naming resources.
 The resources defined in Harness are: